m-tanner/streaming_service_converter_3/README.md

 docker build . --file ./src/docker/Dockerfile --tag streaming_service_converter_3:latest --build-arg SERVICE_VERSION="0.1.0-SNAPSHOT"
 # add `--target build0` to stop at the build0 stage

-# run, mapping 8080 on your machine to 9000 on the container
+# run
+# setting a memory limit (to behave like it will on Google Cloud Run)
+# setting enviornment variables
 # you must have these environment variables set appropriately on the host machine
+# setting 8080 on your machine mapped to 9000 on the container
-docker run -e PLAY_APPLICATION_SECRET -e SPOTIFY_CLIENT_SECRET -p 8080:9000 streaming_service_converter_3
+docker run -m 256m -e PLAY_APPLICATION_SECRET -e SPOTIFY_CLIENT_SECRET -p 8080:9000 streaming_service_converter_3

 # cleanup your system
 docker system prune -a -f --volumes